Algorithmic Pirogov-Sinai theory: The torus

 \subsection{Applications}

 Theorem~\ref{mainSampleTorus} immediately implies Theorems~\ref{PottsTorus} and~\ref{HCTorus} by the same mapping of a set of matching contours to a spin configuration given in Section~\ref{secAppsamples}.
-Note that we must take $n$ even in Theorem~\ref{HCTorus} as it is only when $n$ is even that we can properly define the contour models.
+Note that we must take $n$ even in Theorem~\ref{HCTorus} so that we can properly define the contour models.